UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_PubMed_Recipes.md

 _tested on 2020.06.17, total count was 101._

 **PubChem Substance --> PubChem Compound <--> PubMed Publisher**\
-**Description: Search for a PubChem Substance Data Source Depositor (Nature Communications), find related same PubChem compounds (Entrez link pcsubstance_pccompound_same), and then retrieve related PubMed PMIDs linked via publisher (Entrez link pccompound_pubmed_publisher).**
+**Description: Search for a PubChem Substance Data Source Depositor, find related same PubChem compounds, and then retrieve related PubMed PMIDs linked via publisher.**

-It is possible to obtain individual relationships of the CIDs to PubMed IDs (CID <--> PMID).
+Building upon the previous search, if needed, it is possible to obtain individual relationships of the CIDs to PubMed IDs (CID <--> PMID).
 We can do this using the `-cmd neighbor` option in `elink`:

 ```console